tklenze/monosat-ctl/README.md

+(see in Format.md for CTL input syntax)

 # MonoSAT
 MonoSAT is a SAT Modulo Theory solver for *[monotonic theories]*, over Booleans and bitvectors.
-It supports a wide set of graph predicates (including reachability, shortest paths, maximum *s-t* flow, minimum spanning tree, and acyclicity constraints).
+It supports a wide set of graph predicates (including reachability, shortest paths, maximum *s-t* flow, minimum spanning tree, and acyclicity constraints) as well as CTL model checking.
 MonoSAT also has limited support for geometric constraints involving convex hulls of point sets, and experimental support for constraints on finite state machines.

 MonoSAT now comes with a simplified, Z3-inspired Python 3 interface (see api/python).
 See installation instructions below; see also the [tutorial].